agporto/DeepBryo/README.md

 ## Usage

-Once the installation procedures are complete, you can launch a `DeepBryo` server using the following command:
+Once the installation procedures are complete, please download the [model weights](https://drive.google.com/file/d/13UhITFiD-T7GSivUeVRX9ZGJuk508soS/view?usp=sharing) and save the file `deepbryo.pth` inside the `inference/` folder.
+After that, you can launch a `DeepBryo` server using the following command:
 ```
 streamlit run app/app.py --server.port 8080